rscobie/ECE_573_FINAL_PROJECT/README.md

 # simulations_v3.zip:
 An updated simulation zip file that includes a simulation_node_description package that has a URDF vehicle model inside it.
 An extra test world and launch file called vehicle_test was also made to simulate the vehicle in an empty world.
 One can spawn these test worlds by putting this package into a src folder of a workspace, running a catkin_make, and then typing roslaunch simulation_node_gazebo [name of launch file].

+# Test Worlds
+The three test worlds (neighborhood, city, freeway) now have the URDF vehicle in them.
+To move the vehicle around in these worlds, use the rqt steering GUI.
+Testing in these three worlds has been done to make sure the vehicle and sensors are working properly.